imuworks/MPU9250_VMA/README.md

 # Usage
 Demonstration of basic functions can be found in the example [example project](https://github.com/asukiaaa/MPU9250_asukiaaa/blob/master/examples/GetData/GetData.ino).

+## Concept
+The concept of this library can be described in four steps.

+1. The sensor has a set of registers with configuration and output data.
+We first configure the registers and initialize them.
+2. Read the sensor data to a buffer array periodically.
+There are separate buffers such as accelBuffer, gyroBuffer, magBuffer and tempBuffer.
+The size of these arrays are determined by the number of registers the actual data resides.
+3. Once reading is complete, we need to convert these 8-bit data to proper 16-bit values.
+4. The 16-bit values in raw format are converted to sensible values after adjustments and compensations.

 ## Accelerometer
 MPU6050 has a 3-axis accelerometer with 16-bit output with selectable ranges up to ±16g.

+Example program:
 ```c
 #include <MPU9250_VMA.h>

 MPU9250 mySensor;
 float aX, aY, aZ, aSqrt;